camilaagw/FastAPI-demo/README.md

 # FastAPI demo :rocket:

-Basic demo of some of the amazing functionalities of **FastAPI**.
+Step-by-step demo of some of the amazing functionalities of **FastAPI**.
 For more information visit https://fastapi.tiangolo.com/.

 ## Requirements
 Python 3.6+